oindreelabh/TimeSeriesPrediction/README.md

 ## MODEL INTEGRATION TO UI

-"project 3" folder contains the flaskfile.py file which is needed to run this application.
+"project 3" folder contains all the required files.
+The flaskfile.py should be run in order to view this application.
 All the modules present in TECHNOLOGY USED section should be pre-installed.

 <p align="center">